 Species richness

-The observed nation-wide rise in vascular plant richness (≈ +0.06 species yr⁻¹) aligns with earlier assessments from the Swiss Biodiversity Monitoring (BDM): based on the 2005–2015 panel, FOEN reported “a slight but statistically valid increase in the average number of vascular‐plant species… for Switzerland as a whole” and, more specifically, for the (Central Plateau).
+The observed nation-wide rise in vascular plant richness (≈ +0.06 species yr⁻¹) aligns with earlier assessments from the Swiss Biodiversity Monitoring (BDM): based on the 2005–2015 panel, FOEN reported “a slight but statistically valid increase in the average number of vascular‐plant species… for Switzerland as a whole” and, more specifically, for the Central Plateau.
 Together, these findings indicate that the modest upswing detected in the present study has persisted for almost two decades, suggesting that large-scale drivers most plausibly milder winters, longer growing seasons and steady reductions in sulphur deposition continue to favour a gradual enrichment of common species at the 10 m² scale.

 Yet the biogeographic interaction highlights pronounced spatial heterogeneity.
-The strongest gains occurred in the Mittelland and the Östlichen Zentralalpen, mirroring the BDM report that singled out the Central Plateau for significant increases while noting far weaker trends in Jura and parts of the Alps.
+The strongest gains occurred in the Central Plateau and the Eastern Central Alps, mirroring the BDM report that singled out the Central Plateau for significant increases while noting far weaker trends in Jura and parts of the Alps.
 In the lowland agricultural matrix, recent agri-environmental schemes (e.g. Biodiversity Promotion Areas) have expanded extensively managed field margins and fallows, which are known to boost plot-scale diversity (Wohlgemuth et al. 2020).
 Conversely, the alpine signal likely reflects ongoing thermophilisation: long-term summit resurveys in the Swiss Alps (e.g. Piz Linard) document an accelerated influx of lower-montane species at high elevations since the 1980s (Wipf et al. 2013), consistent with the positive slope observed for the Eastern Central Alps in our dataset.

-The land-use model underscores management intensity as a key determinant of temporal change.
+The separately modelled main land uses underscore management intensity as a key determinant of temporal change.
 Richness increased most on unused land, alpine pastures and extensively managed meadows, echoing evidence that moderate grazing or low fertiliser inputs maintain structurally heterogeneous swards and maximise α-diversity in Swiss alpine grasslands (Roth et al. 2015).
 By contrast, forests and settlements showed no detectable trend, matching FOEN’s conclusion that gains in forest deadwood and urban greening have so far translated into only marginal richness changes at 10 m² scale.
 The stagnation in built-up areas further supports recent national indicators showing that vegetation quality in settlements remains below that of other habitat types despite local greening projects.

-Finally, the elevation analyses reveal a dual pattern: a continuous model points to stronger year-to-year gains at higher altitudes, while the banded model confines significant increases to the lowest (< 1000 m) and highest (> 1800 m) belts, leaving mid-elevations unchanged.
+Finally, the elevation analyses reveal iincreases to the lowest (< 1000 m) and highest (> 1800 m) belts, leaving mid-elevations unchanged.
 Comparable four-decade resurveys of Swiss grasslands found constancy in colline belts but marked richness gains above the treeline, driven by warming and reduced snow cover (Fischer et al. 2025).
 The lack of change between 1000 and 1800 m may reflect simultaneous but opposing forces: climatic amelioration that favours newcomers versus land-use abandonment leading to shrub encroachment and competitive exclusion, a mechanism also noted for abandoned pastures across the Alps (Körner & Paulsen 2020).

 Taken together, these comparisons indicate that the overall positive national trend masks strong regional, elevational and management-driven contrasts.
 Future conservation efforts should therefore target the stagnant mid-elevation zone and intensively used lowlands, where habitat quality, not merely climate, limits further recovery of plant diversity.